trojan-gfw/trojan/docs/config.md

     - `cipher_tls13`: a cipher list for TLS 1.3 to use
     - `prefer_server_cipher`: whether to prefer server cipher list in a connection
     - `alpn`: a list of `ALPN` protocols to reply
+    - `alpn_port_override`: overrides the remote port to the specified value if an `ALPN` is matched.
+Useful for running NGINX with HTTP/1.1 and HTTP/2 Cleartext on different ports.
     - `reuse_session`: whether to reuse `SSL` session
     - `session_ticket`: whether to use session tickets for session resumption
     - `session_timeout`: if `reuse_session` is set to `true`, specify `SSL` session timeout